 Best Time of Year to Walk the Via Francigena

 To discover and learn about Tuscan history, summer is definitely the best time of year to walk the Via Francigena.
 Not only can you immerse yourself in local events and taste delicacies whilst in the Italian sunshine, the EasyWays walking route package can be completely tailored to your specific needs.
-From the West Highland Way to the Isle of Skye Spectacular, EasyWays will organise your dream walking holiday in Scotland or Europe.
+From the West Highland Way to the Isle of Skye, EasyWays will organise your dream walking holiday in Scotland or Europe.

 Trust EasyWays to arrange your Italian walking adventure, today!